AdriGarry/framebot/README.md

 ### Internal

-#### Odi.conf
+#### Core.conf

-The Odi.conf holds Odi cycle informations: _mode, alarms, version_.
+The Core.conf holds cycle informations: _mode, alarms, version_.

 This object is isolated, with access methods.

 This object is file persisted and has a default version.

-#### Odi.run
+#### Core.run

-The Odi.run holds Odi runtime informations: _etat, volume, max, mood, music, alarms, timer, voicemail, cpu, memory, stats_.
+The Core.run holds runtime informations: _etat, volume, max, mood, music, alarms, timer, voicemail, cpu, memory, stats_.

 This object is isolated, with access methods.